varl/media-scene/README.md

-# media-scene (media-scene)
+# media-scene

-> A simple (as in not complex)  media center acting as a scene for your media-artwork..
+> A simple (as in not complex) media center acting as a scene for your [media-artwork](https://github.com/varl/media-artwork).

+## Feature list
+- _Local metadata:_ Relies on locally stored, meticulously managed metadata.
+- _Fanart centered:_ Pulls locally stored fanart and presents it front and center.
+- _Device agnostic:_ Any device can be a media center.
+- _Browatch support:_ Have friends connect to your currently playing media and enjoy it together.
+- _Multiple users:_ When there is no agreement on what to play.

 ## Running your project